strawlion/javascript/es5/README.md

     });
     ```

   - Array names should always be plural.

+  > Why?
+We should make it easy for the reader to infer the type of a variable
+  from its name.
+Using the plural form reads more naturally than suffixing with
+  something like "List"

     ```javascript
     // bad